saurabhghewari/sampleApp-ec2/README.md

   Mongodump is a utility for creating a binary export of the contents of a database. mongodump can export data from either mongod or mongos instances.
 [MongoDB Docs](https://docs.mongodb.com/manual/reference/program/mongodump/)

+## Pre-requisites MongoDB Database should be installed on local machine.

 ### To Dump the mongodb data type the following command
 #### mongodump --db database_name (your database name)
 - --db database_name, -d database_name